 Standard Mouse mode uses a standard mouse synchronization algorithm using relative mouse positions.
 Standard Mouse mode requires that mouse acceleration is disabled and other mouse parameters are set correctly in order for the client and server mouse to stay synchronized.
-Standard Mouse mode is the default.

-To enter Standard Mouse mode:
+► To enter Standard Mouse mode:

-• Choose Mouse > Standard.
+Choose Mouse > Standard.